 - Input your and your recommender’s information.

 - Decide if you want to waive your right to read the letter submitted by your recommender.
 If you do not waive your right, then you will be able to view the letter in SWIMS via the BSW Application Instructions and Application Landing Page.
 When your recommender receives the request to write a letter, they will also be notified that you have not waived your right and so will be able to read the letter.

 - Click on the Send button when you have fully completed this section.
 Your information will be saved and an email sent to the recommender with a request to submit a recommendation.
 The request will include a link to an online form for the recommender to fill out.

-Note: You do not need to wait for the letter of recommendation to be received by the School of Social Work in order to submit your application.
-When all your sections are complete, except for the receipt of the letter, you should go ahead and submit your application.
+Note: You do not need to wait for the letter of recommendation to be received by the Sandra Rosenbaum School of Social Work in order to submit your application.
+When all your sections are complete, you should go ahead and submit your application.

 A letter should be:

 - From an academic instructor.
-An academic letter of recommendation should come from an instructor who has graded your academic work and who can assess your potential for success in the professional program.
-We strongly recommend letters from a teaching assistant (TA) are co-written and co-signed by the instructor of record for the course; or,
+An academic letter of recommendation should come from an instructor who has graded your academic work and who can assess your potential for success in a professional program.
+We require letters from a teaching assistant (TA) to be co-written and co-signed by the course instructor of record; or

 - From a work/volunteer supervisor; or,